grahamg/SmallGitWebRepoView/README.md

 # git-webui-funsize

-Funsize is a is a Flask web application that provides a compact single file size web interface for exploring Git repositories.
-The project showcases the integration of Flask with GitPython, allowing users to navigate through a repository's files and commit history.
+This project is a single file Flask web application for browsing Git repositories.
+It showcases the integration of Flask with GitPython, allowing users to navigate through a repository's files and commit history.

 ## Features